 The Company originates and acquires commercial real estate debt and related instruments generally to be held as long-term investments.
 These assets are classified as loans held-for-investment on the condensed consolidated balance sheets.
-Additionally, at December 31, 2017 the Company was the sole certificate holder of a trust entity that held a commercial mezzanine loan.
-The underlying loan held by the trust was consolidated on the Company's condensed consolidated balance sheet and classified as loans held-for-investment.
-See Note 3 - Variable Interest Entities for additional information regarding consolidation of the trust.
-Loans held-for-investment are reported at cost, net of any unamortized acquisition premiums or discounts, loan fees and origination costs as applicable, unless the assets are deemed impaired.
+Interest income on loans held-for-investment is recognized at the loan coupon rate.
+Any premiums or discounts, loan fees.